JamieMagee/rfcs/rfcs/XXXX-systemd-hardening.md

 ## Unresolved questions
 [unresolved]: #unresolved-questions

-- **Default Behavior**: Should hardening be enabled by default for new services?
+- **Default Behavior**: Should basic hardening presets be enabled by default for new services?
-- **Profile Evolution**: How should hardening profiles evolve over time without breaking existing configurations?
+- **Preset Evolution**: How should hardening presets evolve over time without breaking existing configurations?
+- **Preset Discovery**: What's the best way to help users discover available presets and their purposes?
 - **Service Dependencies**: How to handle services that depend on each other with different hardening requirements?
 - **User Services**: Should this framework extend to user-level systemd services?
 - **Debugging**: What tools and techniques should be provided for debugging hardening-related issues?
+- **Preset Organization**: How should presets be organized and categorized as the library grows?

 ## Future work
 [future]: #future-work